 On September 9, 2022, we issued Debentures, secured debt instruments, which featured a2% original issue discount, in an aggregate principal amount of \$36,530,320, together with 2,922,425 associated warrants ("Original SPA Warrants"), for gross proceeds of \$35,800,000.
 The fair value of the Original SPA Warrants was estimated to be \$20,949,110 using a Monte Carlo valuation model incorporating future projections of the various potential outcomes and any exercise price adjustments based on future financing events.
 This amount was recorded as a warrant liability and, together with the original issue discount, was recognized as a debt discount upon issuance totaling \$21,679,716.
+The debt discount is being amortized to interest expense over thefour-year term of the Debentures.

-The Debentures were convertible at each holder's option at 120% of the principal amount at a conversion price of \$15.00 or 2,922,425 shares of Common Stock, subject to certain adjustments including full ratchet anti-dilution price protections.
+The Debentures were convertible at each holder's option at 120% of the principal amount at a conversion price of \$15.00 or 2,922,425 shares of Common Stock, on a pre Reverse Stock Split basis, subject to certain adjustments including full ratchet anti-dilution price protections.
 Interest accrued on the outstanding principal amount of the Debentures at 5% per annum, payable quarterly.
 The Debentures were secured by first priority interests, and liens on, all our assets, and are scheduled to mature on the fourth anniversary of the date of issuance, September 9, 2026.